18 Ultic Soils

 4. Strongly weathered with low nutrient reserves.
 Low levels of 0.5M H2SO4- extractable phosphorus (usually less than 3 mg/100 g) and total phosphorus (usually less than 20 mg/100 g) are characteristic.
 The former reflects low solubility and/or a low level of inorganic phosphorus reserves.
 Phosphorus supply from inorganic sources under zero phosphorus input grassland farming is negligible after about 2 years.
 Strong weathering is indicated by low ratio of 0.5M H2SO4--extractable phosphorus to inorganic phosphorus, usually 0.25 or less.

 5. Slow permeability.
-A slowly permeable layer occurs in clayey profiles.
-The majority of soils are imperfectly to poorly drained, few are well-drained.
+A slowly permeable layer occurs in clayey profiles, in some cases marking a buried paleosol beneath a lithological discontinuity.
+The majority of soils are imperfectly to poorly drained.
 Soil water movement is mainly along planar voids.

 Code Group Subgroup Example Series